SeaForeEx/metro-gnome/README.md

 Started the oscillator at `now` and scheduled it to stop 0.05 seconds later, matching the decay time of the volume envelope.

 **Result:** A percussive "tick" sound that plays each time the button is clicked - perfect for a metronome!

+---

+### Second Test: Start/Stop Controls

+I tested start/stop functionality to understand oscillator lifecycle management.
+Key learning: oscillators must be stored in a variable to be stopped later - you can only stop an oscillator you've maintained a reference to.